Fake news & how media literacy is protective

 - A 24-hour news cycle that fills its vast “news hole” with tiny stories, non-stories and stories about news stories that, in the mass-media era of 25-min. news shows, would never make it to the level of “news” – as well as vast amounts of commentary from talking heads.
 And that’s from mainstream news.

-The human conditions:
+The human conditions

 - I’m sure you readers will think of more, so please add them to comments below!

-What will fix this problem will take a lot of skill sets: those of journalists, media literacy practitioners, educators, people who write code, media companies and media consumers and sharers.
+What will fix this problem will take a lot of skill sets brought together: those of journalists, media literacy practitioners, educators, people who write code, media companies and media consumers, sharers and creators.
 Algorithms will be part of the solution, certainly, but even tech companies are acknowledging that tech all by itself won’t cut it.
 In an open “Call for Cooperation Against Fake News,” journalism professor Jeff Jarvis and tech/media startup investor John Borthwick list a broad variety of “tangible suggestions for action.”
 Facebook and Google are on it, though reluctantly acknowledging that – among other things – they’re now media companies needing expertise in journalistic ethics and practices (because in today’s media environment, there’s no such thing as merely media companies).
 For example, “Google is collaborating with news organizations through its News Lab program” and learning with other companies about journalistic ethics via Santa Clara University’s TheTrustProject.org, according to a report in TheVerge.com.
 It adds that both Google and Facebook are core partners of First Draft News with media companies and nonprofit organizations developing “practical and ethical guidance in how to find, verify and publish content sourced from the social web.”

 That’s just on the publishing end.
 Consumers and sharers need support too.
 Media Literacy Now and the National Association for Media Literacy Education need to be in the mix, as do educators and students.
 Like never before, media literacy protects against misinformation, manipulation, financial and property loss, mistakes, fear, stress, conflict and so much more.
 And I have a strong feeling that, if we give students a problem like fake news to solve, some of the most creative solutions will come from them.